joshiausdemwald/AutowiringBundle/README.md

 DISAPPEARED!*

-The bundle is an _experiment_ (that´s why it´s called "experiment") to see what may be archived by DI-Autowiring, to determine which features are "good", and which are "bad" in the sense of "too complex", "too magically" or simply redundant.
+The bundle is an _experiment_ (that´s why it´s called "experiment") to see what may be achieved by DI-Autowiring, to determine which features are "good", and which are "bad" in the sense of "too complex", "too magically" or simply redundant.

-I would love to get comments on my work! *Don't beeing to be upfront*!
+I would love to get comments on my work! *Don't hesitate beeing upfront*!

 Autowiring bundle consists of a container compiler pass that